Rubix98/algodebug/README.md

 then
 `npm run dev`

 More information about backend [here](backend/README.md).

 ### Running application with docker

-If you want you can run application (frontend + backend) with docker-compose (it is recommended only for production) using this command:
+If you want, you can run application (frontend + backend) with docker-compose (it is recommended only for production) using this command:

 `docker-compose up -d --build`